mbiagalvao/ai-app-team-aiangels/ARCHITETURE.md

 For the information database, MongoDB was chosen due to the members' familiarity with it.
 For the Users collection, it was decided that MongoDB would generate the user_ids.
 Therefore, when creating the functions to handle user profiles, this variable was not explicitly defined; only the fields provided by users on the app’s login page were included (name, email, city, country, and age).

-For the Documents Collection, we created a function that implements the document ingestion pipeline responsible for transforming unstructured PDF content into structured, searchable data stored in MongoDB.

 **AI/ML**